 SEFCU is headquartered in Albany and is the 7th largest credit union in the state of New York.
-It is also the 55th largest credit union in the nation.
-It was established in 1934 and as of September of 2020, it had grown to 898 employees and 358,366 members at 52 locations.
-SEFCU has an A health rating.
+It is also the 56th largest credit union in the nation.
+It was established in 1934 and as of June of 2022, it had grown to 947 employees and 370,305 members at 50 locations.
+SEFCU has a B+ health rating.

 Membership in SEFCU is open to those who are employees (current or retired), member, or volunteer of a participating SEFCU member group or live, work, attend school, or worship in one of these cities or towns: Albany, Amherst, Barker - Binghamton, Barton, Berkshire, Binghamton, Buffalo, Candor, Cohoes, Colesville, Conklin, Dickinson, Green Island, Kirkwood, Lisle, Lackawanna, Maine, Mechanicville, Montgomery County, Nichols, Nanticoke, Otsego County, Rensselaer, Richford, Sanford, Schenectady, Spencer, Syracuse, Triangle, Troy, Union or Watervliet.
 Membership is also open to employees of the state of New York, New York Power Authority, and over 1,000 Select Employer Groups.